sagemath/trac_to_gh/Issue 7118.md

 # Issue 7118: remove quaddouble from sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7118

 Original creator: was